 6. Remove the ground wire (typically green or copper).

 At this point, you should be able to remove the old outlet and replace it with the new one.

 Connect the ground wire, then the black & white wires to the same screws as were attached before.
 Fit the new outlet into the wall and rescrew into the electrical box.
 Reattach the outlet cover.

 Remember, you want to attach everything exactly as it was before.
 If you fear a faulty memory, take notes or even a photo of what the wires look like attached.

 Once you’ve surveyed your work and believe you are ready to be tested, turn the power back on at the main circuit panel.
 Hopefully your nice new electrical outlet is working properly, and you can pat yourself on the back.

-Douthit Electric has been providing Charlotte with quality electrical services since 1990.
-Check out our money saving coupons and give us a call!
+Douthit Electrical has been providing Charlotte with quality electrical services since 1990.
+When you need help with your electrical service or installation, check out our money saving coupons and give us a call!